 Install updates soon after it is provided by the developer.
 Not following this rule could put your website under unnecessary security risks!
 Read our WordPress security guide for more information on WordPress security.

-One more thing – if your wordpress blog or website becomes problematic, it may be because of a Plug-in.
-The first thing to do in such a situation is to deactivate all plugins.
+One more thing – if your WordPress blog or website becomes problematic, it may be because of a Plug-in.
+The first thing to do in such a situation is to deactivate all of them.
 Then reactivate them again one after the other.
-You will eventually find the bothersome Plugin.
+You will eventually find the bothersome one.
 Re-evaluate its importance and deactivate it.

 - How to Update PHP Version in WordPress

-- How To Fix “WordPress Keeps Logging Me Out” Error
+- Fix “WordPress Keeps Logging Me Out” Error

 - How to Enable GZIP Compression in WordPress